-Whistleblowers are those who sound the alert on scandal, danger, malpractice, or corruption.
+Whistleblowers are people who speak out about a scandal, danger, malpractice, or corruption.

 A strict definition is:

-The main objective of the Whistleblowers Protection Act 2001 (Vic) (the Act) is to encourage and facilitate the making of disclosures of improper conduct or detrimental action by public officers and public bodies in Victoria.
-The Act provides some protection to whistleblowers who make disclosures in accordance with the Act, and establishes a system for the matters disclosed to be investigated and for rectifying action to be taken.
+The Act provides some protection to whistleblowers who make disclosures in accordance with the Act, and establishes a system for investigations and action to be taken.

 Support and information